covrom/stdchi/README.md

 # stdchi
 Go 1.22+ standard http router wrapper with API like [chi](https://github.com/go-chi/chi) router.
 It uses a new syntax for path values ​​within groups and subroutes.
+All of 'chi' routing syntax is supported.
+The middleware stack and path values providing is more efficient than chi.
+It supports lazy mounting.
+You can create an independent API and then mount it to another router.

 Example: